-Tuition & Fees Schedule: 2017-2018
+Tuition & Fees Schedule: 2018-2019

 Description Applies to: Charge Basis Amount Per Semester (Based on 15 credit hours.)
-Annual (Based on 15 credits per semester) Maine Resident Tuition All classes Per credit hr. \$228.00 \$3,420.00 \$6,840.00 Canadian Resident/New England Regional Tuition All classes Per credit hr. \$365.00 \$5,475.00 \$10,950.00 Non-Resident Tuition All classes Per credit hr. \$365.00 \$5,475.00 \$10,950.00 Student Activity Fee: Mandatory fee charged to all students who have courses based at the Presque Isle campus.
+Annual (Based on 15 credits per semester) Maine Resident Tuition All classes Per credit hr. \$233.00 \$3,495.00 \$6,990.00 Canadian Resident/New England Regional Tuition All classes Per credit hr. \$373.00 \$5,595.00 \$11,190.00 Non-Resident Tuition All classes Per credit hr. \$373.00 \$5,595.00 \$11,190.00 Student Activity Fee: Mandatory fee charged to all students who have courses based at the Presque Isle campus.
 All of the funds generated by the Student Activity fee are administered by the student government.
 The reve- Total credit hour load for students enrolled in at least one UMPI campus on-site class 7 or more credit hours \$85.00 \$85.00 \$170.00 nue generated is used to fund educational, cultural, social, and recreational activities.
 This fee allows students to attend University sponsored activities free or at a reduced rate.
 Activities include speakers, performances, dances, etc. Less than 7 credit hours \$42.50 \$42.50 \$85.00 Unified Student Fee: Mandatory fee charged to all students.
 This fee is used to cover fixed costs of providing educational services that may not be directly related to the UMPI campus on-site classes Per credit hr. \$25.00 \$375.00 \$750.00 number of credit hours for which a student is en- rolled.
 This fee supports activities such as student services, the operation of facilities, and instruc- tion-related technologies.
 Online & off campus site classes Per credit hr. \$20.00 \$300.00 \$600.00 Student Health Insurance: All university students who are enrolled in 9 or more credit hours must have health insurance coverage.
 Each year students are billed the premium for University provided health insurance.
 If a student already has health insurance coverage, they may request a waiver from the University insurance.
 For more details visit our insurance agent's website at: http://www2.crossagency.com/um Students enrolled in 9 or more credit hours.
 Note: the insurance requirement can be waived with proof of insurance.
-Annual premium: August 1, 2015 through July 31, 2016; Spring: January 1, 2016 through July 31, 2016. \$1,692.00 (Annual); \$982.00 (Spring only) Gentile Hall Fee: Mandatory fee charged to all students who have courses based at the Presque Isle campus.
+Annual premium: August 1, 2018 through July 31, 2019; Spring: January 1, 2019 through July 31, 2019. \$1,858.00 (Annual); \$1,079.00 (Spring only) Gentile Hall Fee: Mandatory fee charged to all students who have courses based at the Presque Isle campus.
 The fee gives students access to Gentile Hall fitness center.
-Total credit hr. load for students enrolled in at least one UMPI campus on-site class 9 or more credit hrs. (voluntary if enrolled for less that 9 credit hours) \$45.00 \$45.00 \$90.00 continued on next page general information Financial Information continued from previous page
+Total credit hr. load for students enrolled in at least one UMPI campus on-site class 9 or more credit hrs. (voluntary if enrolled for less that 9 credit hours) \$45.00 \$45.00 \$90.00 continued on next page continued from previous page